MikaelTornwall/analytica/documentation/architecture.md

 - Dashboard (list of events)
 - Event (displays event specific statistical and regression values)
 - New event
+- Statistics

-Login and Register have their own Scene objects, where as Dashboard, Event and New event are set as BorderPane objects into a LoggedInScene, that is responsible for all of the three objects, and can be managed through the Menu object that is displayed while the user is logged in.
+Login and Register have their own Scene objects, where as Dashboard, Event, New event and statistics are set as BorderPane objects into a LoggedInScene, that is responsible for all of the three objects, and can be managed through the Menu object that is displayed while the user is logged in.

 The user interface is built within the class [analytica.ui.analyticaUI](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/analytica/src/main/java/analytica/ui/AnalyticaUI.java), and it uses the components located within the folder [analytica.ui](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/analytica/src/main/java/analytica/ui/).
 The user interface is responsible only for the UI components and event handling.